ravendb/docs/version_1/docs/server/scaling-out/sharding/index.markdown

 In the above example we're storing each of the companies on a different shard, and each of the invoices in the same shard of their company's shard.

-Now we can do operation like `Query`, `Load` or `LuceneQuery`, and the actual shards that will be contacted in order to complete that opertion will depend on the `IShardResolutionStrategy` implementation.
+Now we can do operation like `Query`, `Load` or `LuceneQuery`, and the actual shards that will be contacted in order to complete that operation will depend on the `IShardResolutionStrategy` implementation.

 {CODE Query@Consumer\Sharding.cs /}